larc-logs-transparentes/tdsc/README.md

 ## Test with 2022 Brazilian presidential elections

 Recalculate the results of the 2022 Brazilian presidential elections using published poll tapes.
-Evaluate the performance of operations (Table III).
+Evaluate the performance of analysis operations (Table III).

 ##### Log Server
 Populate the LogServer with the ~500k poll tapes from the 2022 elections.
-It takes ~18 hours in DO-Premium-AMD with 8GB RAM.
+It takes ~18 hours on the tested environment.

 ```bash
 # Reset docker compose state